HOME | BIBLE STUDIES & SERMONS | ABIDING IN CHRIST | SEARCH | DEVOTIONS | PERSONAL GROWTH | LINKS | LATEST ADDITIONS

 It is an attitude of utter dependence upon God.
 Until we admit our need we can never receive what God has for us.
 God always gives His best to those who leave the choice with Him.

 Poverty of spirit is the opposite of spiritual pride.
-Jeremiah saw the depravity of man when he wrote, “The heart is deceitful above all things and desperately wicked” (17:9).
+Jeremiah saw the depravity of man when he wrote, "The heart is deceitful above all things and desperately wicked" (17:9).
 What a contrast this is with the cleansed pure heart of 20:9 when grace is experienced.
-John Calvin wrote: “He only who is reduced to nothing in himself, and relies on the mercy of God, is poor in spirit.

 Alexander Maclaren observes: the word “poor does not only signify one in a condition of want, but rather one who is aware of the condition, and seeks relief . . . to be inmost reality conscious of need, of emptiness, of dependence on God, of demerit; the true estimate of self, as blind, evil, weak, is intended; the characteristic tone of feeling pointed to is self–abnegation.”
 Our proud, arrogant self-confidence must be broken.
 It is a “lowly and just estimate of ourselves, our character, our achievements, based upon a clear recognition of our own necessities, weaknesses, and sins.”